DaftBeowulf/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

-1. What is the runtime complexity of `insert`?
+1. What is the runtime complexity of `insert`? averages out to O(log n) -- each check it performs at the current node eliminates needing to traverse half the remaining tree

-2. What is the runtime complexity of `contains`?
+2. What is the runtime complexity of `contains`? averages out to O(log n) -- each check it performs at the current node eliminates needing to traverse half the remaining tree (is either in left or right of current node, if not AT current node)

-3. What is the runtime complexity of `get_max`?
+3. What is the runtime complexity of `get_max`? averages out to O(log n) -- each check it performs eliminates the left branch of the current node (all the lower values)

 ## Heap